 Hi everyone!
 We’ve whipped up a couple of patriotic sweets for you today!
-These are very simple to put together– and would be perfect for your July 4th get togethers next week! ;0) —
+These Fourth of July cake & Cupcake ideas are so simple to put together– and would be perfect for your July 4th get togethers next week! ;0) —

-First, we made a flag-themed cake.
+First, we made an American flag-themed cake.
 I LOVE piping buttercream, and if you are familiar with some of the basic piping techniques, I think that you will find this very simple!

 I fitted my piping bag with a Wilton star tip 21, and piped a section of blue rosettes.
 (You can see the markings in the frosting that I made with a toothpick…just a basic map to work from.)